Code of Conduct for Social Fraternities and Sororities

 Student Conduct and Sanctions for Fraternities and Sororities

 If the organization is found responsible for one or more policy or guideline violation, sanctions may be imposed.
 To comply with the policies and guidelines set forth in this document, the Interfraternity and Panhellenic Council should, through their student conduct processes, hold their respective member colonies or chapters accountable, conduct investigations and fair hearings in a timely manner, administer appropriate sanctions as needed, and report any outcomes of such actions to the Fraternity & Sorority Life Advisor.
 In all cases, university policies supersede all National Panhellenic Conference and/ or National Interfraternity Council guidelines and policies.
 When applicable, the Fraternity & Sorority Life Advisor shall be responsible for ensuring that colonies/chapters comply with all levied sanctions.
 The Dean of Students Office reserves the right to supersede all cases if deemed appropriate.
-It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Dean of Students Office, Interfraternity/Panhellenic Council, Individual Chapter’s National Offices.
+It must also be noted that violation of a guideline or policy may result in one or more judicial investigations by one or more of the following constituents: The Student Affairs Office, Interfraternity/Panhellenic Council, Individual Chapter’s National Offices.
 Sanctions are as followed:

 - Verbal Warning:an oral statement to a student/fraternity or sorority that he/she has violated university rules